dlfcn/vertx-load-tester/README.md

           "default" : 0
         },
         "executeBlocking" : {
-          "description" : "Should be false unless you want to offload request processing to worker thread instead of event loop thread.", "type" : "boolean",
+          "description" : "Should be false unless you want to offload request processing to worker-thread instead of event-loop-thread.", "type" : "boolean",
           "default" : false
         }